Frequently Asked Questions about Using the HPC Cluster

 How do I run jobs on the cluster?

 Jobs can be run on the cluster in batch mode or in interactive mode.
 Batch processing is performed remotely and without manual intervention.
-Interactive mode enables you to test your program and environment setup interactively using the “qsub -I …” command.
+Interactive mode enables you to test your program and environment setup interactively using the salloc command.
 When your job is running interactively as expected, you should then submit it for batch processing.
-This is done by creating a simple text file, called a PBS file, that specifies the cluster resources you need and the commands necessary to run your program.
+This is done by creating a simple text file, called a SLURM script, that specifies the cluster resources you need and the commands necessary to run your program.

-For details and examples on how to run jobs, see the Running a Job on the HPC Cluster page.
+For details and examples on how to run jobs, see the Running a Job on HPC using Slurm page.

 How can I tell when my job will run?

-After submitting a job to the queue, you can use the command showstart jobid where jobid is the reference number the job scheduler uses to keep track of your job.
-The showstart command will give you an estimate based on historical usage and availability of resources.
+After submitting a job to the queue, you can use the command squeue -j <job_id> --start where <job_id> is the reference number the job scheduler uses to keep track of your job.
+The squeue command will give you an estimate based on historical usage and availability of resources.
 Please note that there is no way to know in advance what the exact wait time will be and the expected start time may change over time.

 How can I tell if my job is running?

-You can check the status of your job using the myqueue command or the qstat userid command.
+You can check the status of your job using the myqueue command or the squeue <-u username> command.
 If your job is running but you are still unsure if your program is working, you can ssh into your compute nodes and use the command top to see what is running.

 How do I tell if my job is running on multiple cores?